May 11, 2009Hilton New York • New York, NY

 Al DiGabriele, VP, Marketing, Global Crossing Telecommunications

-Gilles Sigouin, Senior Product Manager, IP and Content Delivery Services, Tata Communications (UK) Ltd
+Gilles Sigouin, Senior Product Manager, CDN and IP Services, TATA Communications (UK) Limited

 B102: CDN Best Practices: From Contracts To Total Cost Of Ownership